innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ```

-Let's now test the following assertions to see who has been identified as engaging with the forums:
+Let’s now test the following assertions to see who has been identified as engaging with the forums:

 ```python
 %%assert_facts -r RULESET_4